6.6 Mobility Skills Case Lab

 | Dizziness at bed edge | Standing is unsafe now | Keep seated or lie down, call/report, do not transfer |

-For transfers, the case-lab question is often: what changed?
-If the resident is suddenly dizzy, weaker, short of breath, confused, or unable to bear weight, the aide should stop.
-A gait belt does not cancel those warning signs.
-Locked brakes and cleared footrests are required, but they are not enough if the resident's body is not ready.
+For transfers, the case-lab question is usually "what changed?"
+If the resident is suddenly dizzy, weaker, short of breath, confused, or unable to bear weight, the aide stops -- a gait belt does not cancel those warning signs, and locked brakes plus cleared footrests are necessary but not sufficient if the body is not ready.
 Get the nurse or another trained staff member.

 For ambulation, look at the whole path.
-Are shoes on?
+Are non-skid shoes on?
 Is the walker close?
 Is oxygen tubing managed?
 Is the urinary drainage bag below bladder level and off the floor?
 Is there a place to rest?
-Is the resident leaning or rushing?
-A safe aide corrects hazards before the walk and stops when symptoms appear.
+Is the resident leaning, shuffling, or rushing?
+A safe aide corrects hazards before the walk and stops when symptoms such as chest tightness or a near fall appear.

-For pressure injury prevention, the case-lab question is often about early reporting.
-Redness, warmth, pain, bogginess, blisters, or open skin should never be hidden.
-The aide also reports repeated sliding, refusal of turns, wet linens, poor intake, and devices pressing on skin.
-Prevention is team care, but aides are often the first to see the problem.
+For pressure-injury prevention, the case-lab question is usually about early reporting.
+Redness that does not blanch, warmth, bogginess, blisters, or open skin must never be hidden.
+The aide also reports repeated sliding, refusal of turns, wet linens, poor intake, and devices pressing on skin, because prevention is team care and the aide is often the first to see the problem.

 Exam-Style Priority Rules

-Choose the answer that protects the resident from immediate harm, follows the care plan, uses proper equipment, stops when symptoms appear, supports the resident's safe participation, and reports changes to the nurse.
-Avoid answers that rush, force, ignore symptoms, lift by the arms, rub reddened skin, leave brakes unlocked, skip the gait belt when assigned, or treat refusals as disobedience.
+Choose the answer that protects the resident from immediate harm, follows the care plan, uses proper equipment, stops when symptoms appear, supports safe participation, and reports changes to the nurse.
+Avoid answers that rush, force, ignore symptoms, lift by the arms, massage reddened skin, leave brakes unlocked, skip the gait belt when assigned, or treat a refusal as disobedience.

-During a practice bed-to-wheelchair transfer, the resident is wearing non-skid shoes, the gait belt is secure, and the wheelchair brakes are locked.
+During a practice bed-to-wheelchair transfer, the resident wears non-skid shoes, the gait belt is secure, and the wheelchair brakes are locked.
 As the resident stands, his knees buckle.
 What should the aide do next?

 A resident in a restorative walking program completes the usual hallway distance but leans heavily on the walker, shuffles more than usual, and says her hip is sore.
 Which follow-up is best?